top of page

 Professor Kelley Lee

-Professor, Canada Research Chair Tier I in Global Health Governance
+Professor, Canada Research Chair Tier I in Global Health Governance, Simon Fraser University

 Dr. Lee is trained in International Relations and Public Administration with a focus on international political economy.
 She spent over twenty years at the London School of Hygiene and Tropical Medicine.
 She was a core member of donor-led studies of WHO reform during the 1990s.
 She co-established the WHO Collaborating Centre on Global Change and Health, and chaired the WHO Resource Group on Globalization, Trade and Health.
 Dr Lee also co-led the Guildford Archiving Project to secure public access to internal tobacco industry documents, and then the Global Tobacco Control Research Programme to analyze their contents in relation to the globalization of the tobacco industry.
 Her research has been funded by the Canadian Institutes for Health Research, Cancer Research UK, European Research Council, Health Canada, New Frontiers in Research Fund, Nuffield Trust, Rockefeller Foundation, Social Sciences and Humanities Research Council of Canada, UK Economic and Social Research Council, UN Population Fund, US National Institutes of Health, Wellcome Trust, World Health Organization and several governments.